Melissa Mahoney

 Programs & Communications Manager

 Emily joined the Trust in November 2023 as its Programs and Communications Manager.
 Excited to be a part of the fisheries world once again, Emily brings to the position a skillset in communications and program management accumulated over years working for organizations such as the Catalina Island Marine Institute, Real Good Fish, Folktale Group, among others.
-A Seaside resident, Emily has also worked with various marine science agencies throughout the Monterey Bay area in her capacity as a science illustrator.
+A Monterey resident, Emily has also worked with various marine science agencies throughout the Monterey Bay area in her capacity as a science illustrator.
 She has a BS in Marine Ecology from Seattle Pacific University and received her graduate degree in Science Illustration from CSUMB.

 Screen%2BShot%2B2020-10-23%2Bat%2B8.08.21%2BPM.jpg